danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Conformance.md

 - The query API will not return 413 (request entity too large).
 If the requested query response limit is outside of the acceptable range, a bad request will be returned.
 Anything requested within the acceptable range, will be resolved.
 - When target resource is Study/Series there is a potential for inconsistent study/series level metadata across multiple instances.
 For example, two instances could have different patientName.
 In this case we will return the study of either of the patientName match.
 - Paged results are optimized to return matched *newest* instance first, this may result in duplicate records in subsequent pages if newer data matching the query was added.
+- Matching on the strings is case in-sensitive and accent sensitive.

 ## Delete